Official Website of the

 17 Explore The Ocoee Whitewater Center Site of the 1996 Kayak competition in the Olympics.
 Hiking trails, swimming holes, nature exhibits, legacy bridge.
 Highway 64 between Ducktown TN and Cleveland TN.

-19 Go Hiking Hike the Aska Trails on Aska Road or visit the swinging bridge over the Toccoa River on Hwy 60 south of Morganton.
-Take a guided hike by Blue Ridge Mountain Outfitters, Benton MacKaye Trail Assn. or The Lilly Pad, or ask us for directions at the Welcome Center.
+19 Go Hiking Hike the Aska Trails on Aska Road or visit the Swinging Bridge over the Toccoa River on Hwy 60 south of Morganton.
+Pick up a self-guided hiking guide at the Welcome Center or download from the website.

 20 See a Local Waterfall Hike to one of four local waterfalls.
-Pick up directions at the Welcome Center.
+Pick up directions at the Welcome Center or on the website see Self Guided Tours.

 21 Visit the Burra Burra Mine See a real copper mine at the Ducktown Museum off Highway 64 in Ducktown TN.